Shinty: Ball

 The ball is a hard solid sphere of around half the diameter of a tennis ball, consisting of a cork core covered by two pieces of leather stitched together.
 The seam is raised.
 It is very similar to a hurling sliotar in that it resembles an American baseball with more pronounced stitching.
 The permitted circumference is between 7+1/2 and 8 in and weight between 2+1/2 and 3 oz.
-The ball is usually white, but there is no statutory colour, black being a common colour for Kyles Athletic, and fluorescent balls now being available.
+The ball is usually white, but there is no statutory colour with black being a common colour for Kyles Athletic.

 Plastic balls or soft balls are often used in youth competitions such as the variant "First Shinty".